mariadb-edwardstoever/seconds_behind_master/README.md

 mariadb < rep_hist_schema.sql
 ```

 The commands in this project are to be run on the slave and therefore all SQL scripts that CREATE or INSERT are preceeded with `SET SESSION sql_log_bin = 0;`.
-This will turn off binary logging to ensure that the changes do not break replication by altering the gtid.
+This will turn off binary logging to ensure that replication is not broken by altering the gtid.

-You can avoid saving to tables by saving to csv files. _If you prefer to save to csv files_, uncomment the line `CSV_OUTPUT=TRUE`.
+You can avoid creating the tables and saving to the tables by saving to csv files. _If you prefer to save to csv files_, uncomment the line `CSV_OUTPUT=TRUE`.

 ### Crontab
 Run the script from crontab on the host of the slave that you want to monitor.
 For example, every minute looks like this: